-- You can also search for 12th Man and go directly to (7) the TELEPORT HUB. - Click on !>TELEPORT HUB to be taken to the boundary between 12th Man Island and Aggieland Island.
-You'll see a picture of my chemistry place.
-Click on my sign and you can transport directly to my area on the NEcorner of 12th Man Island.
+You can also search for 12th Man and go directly to (7) the TELEPORT HUB.

+can transport directly to my area on the NEcorner of 12th Wan Island.

 8. On the 12th Man Transport sign, you'll click on "Second Life Orientation" written especially for Aggies.
 This Aggie Orientation will teach you many additional necessary skills to be comfortable in the virtual world of Second Life.